ITZA HOTEL OFFER

 of the most gentle and shy mammals in

-Yucatan and our Maya Jungle
+at our Maya Jungle

-Nature Reserve is the White-tail Deer, Odocoileus virginianus,
+Nature Reserve, is the White-tail Deer, Odocoileus virginianus,

 this deer in Yucatan is a bit smaller than those found in USA and